ellis882/charlies-restaurant-msp-4/README.md

     * When registered and logged in you can access your booking(s) and cancel it yourself.
 After you come back to the page before.

 * As a new customer I want to know about upcoming events held at the restaurant.
    * An event slide show is showing on the events page with all the information for customers to view.
 Each event has its own dedicated information.
 You can fill in the event reservation form to book an event with the restaurant manager.
+The restaurant manager will contact you for further details of the event.
+In the administration system of the restaurant the details are stored.

 * -	As a new customer I want to know where to find the restaurant.
     * On the contact page you can find a google map and telephone and email to contact the restaurant.

 * -	As an owner I want to avoid double bookings.
     * availability of the tables are checked and when all tables are already booked you can not book that table.
+You will get a message.
+At the backend in the administration system the owner can manage and see all the details of the booking.

 * -	As an owner I want to control the online bookings, events, chefs section and menu list of the restaurant
     * There is an admin site at the backend with a login that gives you the oppertunity to make necessary changes.